Tatsuru Mukojima

 Tatsuru Mukojima (向島 建, Mukojima Tatsuru) is a former Japanese football player.

 Playing career

 Mukojima was born in Shizuoka Prefecture on January 9, 1966.
 After graduating from Kokushikan University, he joined Toshiba in 1988.
 He played as regular player first season.
 In 1992, he moved to new club Shimizu S-Pulse based in his local.
-He played many matches from first season and the club won the 2nd place 1992 and 1993 J.League Cup.
+He played many matches from first season and the club won the 2nd place in the 1992 and 1993 J.League Cup.
 However his opportunity to play decreased in 1996 and he moved to Japan Football League club Kawasaki Frontale in 1997.
 The club was promoted to J2 League in 1999 and J1 League in 2000.
 He retired end of 2001 season.